-Two, type-approved according to Class B of the 01 or subsequent series of amendments to UN Regulation No. 149.
+Two, type-approved according to Class B of the 01 or any subsequent series of amendments to UN Regulation No. 149.

-Optionally, one or two additional pair(s) type-approved according to Classes A or B or RA of the 00 or subsequent series of amendments to UN Regulation No. 149.
+Optionally, one or two additional pair(s) type-approved according to Classes A or B or RA of the 00 or any subsequent series of amendments to UN Regulation No. 149.

 6.1.3.
 Arrangement